-With much recent discussion and confusion over Medicare policy, it is important to get a refresher on where the program is headed and what has been changed under health reform.
-The Affordable Care Act set up new ways for health care to be administered to Medicare beneficiaries, including Accountable Care Organizations (ACOs) and their correspondent medical homes.
+The Affordable Care Act set up new ways for health care to be administered to people using Medicare, including Accountable Care Organizations (ACOs) and medical homes.
 With a managed care approach, ACOs were formed in order to streamline Medicare, so that services are delivered at a higher quality, more efficiently, and more cost effectively for both the patient and the government.

 Medicare Part D Changes